-The proposed project will extend the light rail from the Central Mesa Extension (CME) project east at Edgemont to the intersection of Main Street and Gilbert Road.
-It is expected to redevelop the streets from Mesa Drive to Gilbert Road, as well as improve transit access for the residents of the region.
+The project extends the light rail from the Central Mesa Extension (CME) project east at Edgemont to the intersection of Main Street and Gilbert Road.
+It includes the redevelopment of the streets from Mesa Drive to Gilbert Road, as well as improvements to transit access for the residents of the region.

 The regional public transportation authority, Valley Metro, and the City of Mesa broke ground on construction of the project in October 2016.
 The extension was opened to the public in May 2019.

 Gilbert Road light rail extension project background

-The primary mode of transportation between the City of Mesa and the East Valley region has mainly been private automobiles.
-Economic development and population growth in the region have resulted in traffic congestion, especially during peak times.
+The primary mode of transportation between the City of Mesa and the East Valley region was mainly private automobiles.
+Economic development and population growth in the region resulted in traffic congestion, especially during peak times.

-By linking Central Mesa and East Valley regions, the council aims to improve local and regional mobility during peak times and also maximise the economic development in the region.
+By linking Central Mesa and East Valley regions, the council aimed to improve local and regional mobility during peak times and increase economic development in the region.

 Details of the extension project

-The extension project involves the construction of two additional automobile travel lanes one on each side on the Main Street, while four-way travel lanes will be developed on Stapley Drive and Gilbert Road.
+The extension project involved the construction of two additional automobile travel lanes one on each side on the Main Street, while four-way travel lanes were developed on Stapley Drive and Gilbert Road.

-Two new light rail stations, one at Stapley Drive and the other at Gilbert Road, and a park-and-ride centre on the south-west corner of Main Street and Gilbert Road will be constructed.
-Additionally, two roundabouts, one at the Horne Drive and the other at Harris Drive, will be constructed.
+Two new light rail stations, one at Stapley Drive and the other at Gilbert Road, and a park-and-ride facility on the south-west corner of Main Street and Gilbert Road were constructed.
+Additionally, two roundabouts, one at the Horne Drive and the other at Harris Drive, were constructed.

-The project also includes construction of an operator’s facility, traction power substations, a signalling building and all ancillary equipment to operate trains.
+The project also included the construction of an operator’s facility, traction power substations, a signalling building and all ancillary equipment to operate trains.

 Jacobs Engineering Group was awarded a contract to provide the final design of the project.
-A joint venture of Stacy and Witbeck, and Sundt was contracted for the pre-construction works.
+A joint venture of Stacy and Witbeck, and Sundt was contracted for pre-construction work.

 Benefits of the light rail extension project

-The extension will provide an important link to the neighbouring regions of downtown Mesa, Tempe and Phoenix.
-It is expected to help in increasing the ridership in Mesa by 40% and provide better access from the L202 freeway, US 60 highway, and central and east Mesa.
+The extension provides an important link to the neighbouring regions of downtown Mesa, Tempe and Phoenix.
+It helps in increasing ridership in Mesa by 40% and provide improved access from the L202 freeway, US 60 highway, and central and east Mesa.

-The project also facilitates local riders with cost-effective travel and attracts new riders by providing reliable and time-saving mode of transport.
-It will create a pedestrian and bicycle-friendly environment in the region.
+The project also facilitates local riders with cost-effective travel and attracts new riders by providing a reliable and time-saving mode of transport.
+It has created a pedestrian and bicycle-friendly environment in the region.

-By providing a direct link, the project will improve access to regional jobs and activity centres and business centres in the region.
-It will also support local businesses and encourage public private partnerships.
+By providing a direct link, the project improves access to regional jobs, and activity centres and business centres in the region.
+It also supports local businesses and encourages public private partnerships.